TurtlewareAU/homelab-docs/Homelab/HA - Kubernetes with K3s/Setup Website Development Manifest.md

         app: stack-api
  ```

 Pod Deployment spec.
 Here we define the container name, and image to select.
+We have also setup some readiness and liveness probes, these will make sure the container is up and running
 ``` yaml
     spec:
       containers: